 However, testing protocols vary considerably from state to state, and some don’t require laboratory testing (

-It’s important to note that marijuana bought from illegal operations or dispensaries that sell untested products can be contaminated with pesticides, mold, fungi, bacteria, heavy metals, formaldehyde, and other substances, which can pose serious health risks (
+It’s important to note that cannabis bought from illegal operations or dispensaries that sell untested products can be contaminated with pesticides, mold, fungi, bacteria, heavy metals, formaldehyde, and other substances that can pose serious health risks (

-Dispensaries typically carry a variety of marijuana products with different concentrations of THC and CBD, which can be confusing for first-time buyers.
-Consulting dispensary staff is a smart way to find the best product to suit your needs.
+Dispensaries typically carry a variety of cannabis products with different concentrations of THC and CBD, which can be confusing for first-time buyers.

-The legality of marijuana varies, so the use of both medical and recreational marijuana products depends on where you live.
-Only purchase marijuana products from trusted sources and follow dosing recommendations carefully.
+The legality of cannabis varies, so the use of both medical and recreational cannabis products depends on where you live.
+Only purchase cannabis products from trusted sources and follow dosing recommendations carefully.

-Edible marijuana products may offer various benefits, including reducing symptoms of chronic illnesses and anxiety.
+Edible cannabis products may offer various benefits, including reducing symptoms of chronic illnesses and anxiety.